OSGeo/PROJ/docs/source/usage/transformation.rst

     ============   ==============================================================
     +datum         Datum name (see ``proj -ld``)
+    +geoidgrids    Filename of GTX grid file to use for vertical datum transforms +geoid_crs     (Added in PROJ 9.1) Value can be "WGS84" or "horizontal_crs".
+                   Only used if geoidgrids is specified.
-    +geoidgrids    Filename of GTX grid file to use for vertical datum transforms +nadgrids      Filename of NTv2 grid file to use for datum transforms +towgs84       3 or 7 term datum transform parameters +to_meter      Multiplier to convert map units to 1.0m
+    +nadgrids      Filename of NTv2 grid file to use for datum transforms +towgs84       3 or 7 term datum transform parameters +to_meter      Multiplier to convert map units to 1.0m